puppetlabs/puppet-docs/source/puppet/3/reference/experiments_msgpack.markdown

 Enabling Msgpack Serialization
 -----

-Enabling msgpack is easy, but requires a change on both the master and all agent nodes.
+Enabling msgpack is easy, but enabling it requires a change on both the master and all agent nodes.

 1. Install the [msgpack gem](http://rubygems.org/gems/msgpack) on your master and all agent nodes.
     * If you are using a Puppet Enterprise test environment, be sure to use PE's gem command instead of the system gem command.
-On \*nix nodes, that would be `/opt/puppet/bin/gem install msgpack`.
-On Windows, it would be `"C:\Program Files\Puppet Labs\Puppet\sys\ruby\bin\gem" install msgpack` on 32-bit systems; on 64-bit systems, substitute `Program Files (x86)` for `Program Files`.
+On \*nix nodes, use `/opt/puppet/bin/gem install msgpack`.
+On Windows 32-bit systems, use `"C:\Program Files\Puppet Labs\Puppet\sys\ruby\bin\gem" install msgpack`; on 64-bit systems, substitute `Program Files (x86)` for `Program Files`.
 2. On any number of agent nodes, set [the `preferred_serialization_format` setting](/references/3.latest/configuration.html#preferredserializationformat) to `msgpack` (in the `[agent]` or `[main]` block of puppet.conf).

 Once this is configured, the puppet master server(s) will use msgpack when serving any agents that have `preferred_serialization_format` set to `msgpack`.
 Any agents without that setting will continue to receive PSON as normal.